View Clergy PartnersView Organization Partners

 What is the Equality Act?

-The Equality Act is a bill in the United States Congress.
+The Equality Act is a landmark LGBTQ+ civil rights bill introduced in the United States Congress over 20 years ago.
 If passed, it would update the Civil Rights Act to prohibit discrimination on the basis of sexual orientation and gender identity in employment, housing, public accommodations, public education, federal funding, credit, and the jury system.
-Passage of the Equality Act would provide LGBTQ people nationwide with protection against discrimination.
+Passage of the Equality Act would provide LGBTQ+ people nationwide with protection against discrimination.

 Why is it important for Jewish communities to support the Equality Act?

-Given the role of many faith communities in opposing LGBTQ rights, Congress needs to hear from Jews and other pro-equality people of faith that we support the passage of the Equality Act.
-It is critical that we speak out – not despite our religious tradition, but because of our ethical mandate to fight for human dignity and justice.
+Given the role of many faith communities in opposing LGBTQ+ rights, Congress needs to hear from Jews and other pro-equality people of faith that we support the passage of the Equality Act.
+We must speak out – not despite our religious tradition, but because of our ethical mandate to fight for human dignity and justice.

 Is there more we can do than send emails and postcards?

 Yes!
-You can share on social media about the campaign, host a postcard writing Zoom gathering with friends and family, partner with Keshet for an Equality Act 101 session, and more.
-If you’re interested in partnering in any of these ways, please email our Director of Community Mobilization, Jon Cohen, at [email protected]
+You can share information about the campaign on social media, reach out to us to host a postcard writing Zoom gathering with friends and family, partner with Keshet for an Equality Act 101 session, and more.
+If you’re interested in partnering in any of these ways, please email our Community Mobilization team at [email protected].

 Download a PDF with the basics and how to support the Equality Act.